cthoyt/cthoyt.github.io/_posts/2026/2026-01-20-semantic-mapping-challenges.md

 SeMRA, I devised a confidence assessment scheme (which should get its own post later).

-### Common Conflations
+## Common Conflations

 There are three flavors of conflations that make curating and reviewing mappings difficult that I want to highlight.

-#### Different Ontology Encodings
+### Different Ontology Encodings

 Classes, instances, and properties are mutually exclusive by design.
-This means that any semantic mappings between them are nonsense, but there are many situations where these mappings might get produced by an automated system or by a curator who is less knowledgable about the ontology aspect of semantic mappings.
+This means that any semantic mappings between them are nonsense, but there are many situations where these mappings might get produced by an automated system or by a curator who is less knowledgeable about the ontology aspect of semantic mappings.
 There's also a much more subtle discussion about classes, instances, and metaclasses ( see
 [this discussion](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/2454))